 You see, telex messages are never ignored because the machine starts beeping when a message comes in.
 So, we advised telex users that most old telex machines weren’t year 2000 compliant and we offered a free upgrade.
 Even if their machines were compliant, the customers usually upgraded anyways.
 British Telecom pulled out of the market around that time, and we made a bloody fortune!!!!!

 There never has been, and never will be, a more highly-targeted direct mail system.
 One that offered 100% delivery to a highly-specific target market.

 So, there you go – I was one of the world’s first ever electronic mail spammers, and I didn't even know it!

 "This is a really interesting, not complex, straight forward honest real-world advice that we can all use.
 It can help any Salesperson, Business Person or Marketer achieve solid results.
 James has a style that is easy to follow and seems to speak directly to you with real world experience.

 "The lessons in this video course really hit home.
 I view them daily to help me stay on track.
 So I just wanted to say thank you for your advice and your encouragement.
 You're making a real difference in my business."

-I've had nothing but excellent advice from Jimmy.
+I've had nothing but excellent advice from James.
 None of it is overhyped BS, it's just 100% genuine.
-I am delighted with the service and support we receive from Jimmy and the Booster team and I highly recommend them.”
+I am delighted with the service and support we receive from James and the Booster team and I highly recommend them.”